mmick66/CalendarView/README.md

 ## About Dates

-Calculating dates can somewhat complicated, because while time is an absolute value, dates are a construct of culture: timezones are  geopolitical areas and daylight savings times change according to government decision.
+Calculating dates can be somewhat complicated because while time is an absolute value, dates are a construct of culture: timezones are geopolitical areas and daylight savings times change according to government decision.
 The best way out of this is to calculate everything in UTC (same as GTM for what we are concerned) and so the `startDate` and `endDate` returned from the delegate should all be in UTC (+0000) time.

 ## Help Needed